The Blue Lotus Foundation

 Anna Walker

-I am interested in a multimedia approach while addressing the connections and the contradictions across disciplines.
-(By contradictions I mean those things don't quite fit together).
-It is a means to link the material and immaterial body and address the space in-between—that liminal space of potentiality, discovery, transition and change inhabited by the likes of ghosts, tricksters and witches.
-It is a subtle attempt to question, push boundaries, poke holes and create interventions.
+I am interested in the space in-between—the liminal space of potentiality, discovery, transition and change inhabited by the likes of ghosts, tricksters and witches.
+It is a subtle attempt to question, push boundaries, and create interventions.

 Website: https://www.anna-walker-research.com Instagram: @sanga32